chris-pearce/scally/components/README.md

 Components should never be concerned or have any dependencies on ancestral context i.e. where they live in a UI.
 What this means is that components—if built well—can be moved to different parts of a UI without breaking, making them extremely portable and robust.

-To demonstrate this, let's say there is a requirement to also feature the **Pagination** component (demo'd above) in another part of the UI e.g. a dialog.
-The dialog has a lot less real estate for the pagination component to exist compared to it's default home in the UI meaning the component has to be modified in someway.
+To demonstrate this, let's say there is a requirement to also feature the **Pagination** component (demo'd above) in another part of the UI e.g. a dialog component.
+The dialog has a lot less real estate for the pagination component to exist in compared to it's default home meaning the component has to be modified in someway to accomodate this.

-These modifications or custom styles can be applied by relying on the components ancestral context i.e. via the components parent element which in this case is the dialog:
+These modifications or custom styles can be applied by relying on the components ancestral context i.e. via the components parent element which in this case is the dialog component:

 **CSS**